-The easy answer is of course, yes, but in some states you need a permit and formal training to even buy and keep a gun.
-Such regulations are good in the fact that people need to know a trigger from a safety switch, but such measures should never be used to disqualify anyone, based upon perceptions of their abilities.
-Besides, who knows your home better, you or an intruder, and therefore who has the home field advantage?
-Also in all reality, you may not have to pull the trigger, because no one can mistake the racking of a shotgun.
+Who knows your home better, you or an intruder, and therefore who has the home field advantage, so the easy answer is of course, yes.
+However, in some states you need a permit and formal training to even buy and keep a gun.
+Still, you may not have to pull the trigger, because no one can mistake the racking of a shotgun.
 And if they are foolish enough to not turn tail and run at the sound, then intent could be established.

 Square your shoulders and memorize where your body is when the desired frequency comes to the center.

 Using your mind's eye, picture the gun's barrel before you and the target beyond.
 Draw an imaginary line going from your center of gravity, between your wrists and along where you imagine the gun's sights to be, using hand placement as a reference.
 This line should be able to be drawn from your eyebrows, neck, shoulders and heart to the target.